 - % of Income on Home Ownership: 30.00%

 Nationally, 63.5% of homes are owner occupied and the median house value is $176,700.
-In Colorado, the rate of owner occupied homes is about the same as it is across the country, but the median house value is25% higher, at $236,200.
-The median household income in Colorado is $58,823 and homeowners spend30.0% of their income on home ownership costs.
+In Colorado, the rate of owner occupied homes is about the same as it is across the country, but the median house value is 25% higher, at $236,200.
+The median household income in Colorado is $58,823 and homeowners spend 30.0% of their income on home ownership costs.
 Colorado is ranked 22nd in the country for states where residents spend the most on home ownership costs.

-Determining Home Insurance Premiums in Colorado
+How Do Companies Determine Home Insurance Premiums in Colorado?

 Insurance companies calculate the cost of your home insurance policy by considering various factors.
 These factors include everything from the size and age of your home to neighborhood housing prices and crime rates.
 If you live in an area that has a history of natural disasters like earthquakes, floods, or tornadoes, this will impact your rates as well.
 Even things like your credit score and add-ons such as a swimming pool or a guest house on your property may affect the cost of your insurance premiums.

 Why do these aspects matter?
 These elements combine to determine the amount of risk the insurance company will take on when issuing you a homeowners insurance policy.
 The higher the risk, the higher your premium.
 You have the ability to reduce these risks, however.
 Making your home more secure is a good start.
 Installing a complete home security system, for example, can lower the likelihood that your insurance company will need to pay up in the event of a burglary.
-Even installing motion-sensitive lights and surveillance cameras can lower your risk—and therefore your premium.
+Even installing motion-sensitive lights and surveillance cameras can lower your risk and therefore your homeowners policy premium.

 Homeowners Insurance in Colorado